haopei/js30/README.md

 # JavaScript30
-This repository follows the [https://javascript30.com/](30 Days of JavaScript) tutorial series.
+This repository follows the [30 Days of JavaScript](https://javascript30.com) tutorial series.